Quarterly Report of the Chief Executive Officer of ARPANSA - July to September 2020

 Significant regulatory activities

-This quarter’s inspections did not identify any potential non-compliances, however 33 areas for improvement were noted.
-Potential non-compliances indicate an area where the licence holder may not have complied with legislation or a condition of licence, such as adherence to a code – once confirmed these are considered a breach as described in section ‘Details of any breach of licence conditions by a licensee’ of this report.
+This quarter’s inspections did not identify any potential non-compliances.
+However, eight areas for improvement were identified.
 Areas for improvement indicate where licence holder safety performance could be improved, such as to meet international best practice.

 Inspections play an important part in ARPANSA's compliance and performance monitoring program.
-A well implemented, rigorous inspection program supplemented by monitoring and performance reviews provides assurances that licence holders are operating safely.
-The inspection reports can be found at ARPANSA’s website at www.arpansa.gov.au/regulation/inspections/reports.
+A well- implemented, rigorous inspection program supplemented by monitoring and performance reviews provides confidence that licence holders are operating safely.
+The inspection reports can be found on ARPANSA’s website at www.arpansa.gov.au/regulation/inspections/reports.

 Radioactive material import and export permits

-The importation and exportation of radioactive material to and from Australia requires permission under Regulation 4R of the Customs (Prohibited Imports) Regulations 1956 and Regulation 9AD the Customs (Prohibited Exports) Regulations 1958.
+The import and export of radioactive material to and from Australia requires permission under Regulation 4R of the Customs (Prohibited Imports) Regulations 1956 and Regulation 9AD the Customs (Prohibited Exports) Regulations 1958.
 Under these regulations, the Minister for Health has authorised ARPANSA officers to issue import and export permits.
 Permits ensure that radioactive material entering and exiting the country is subject to appropriate regulatory control.
-This includes that the end user is authorised to deal with the material, and that it is subject to appropriate safety and security provisions en route and at its final destination.
+This includes a requirement that the end user is authorised to deal with the material, and that it is subject to appropriate safety and security provisions en route and at its final destination.
 This material is used for a wide range of medical, industrial and scientific purposes.
-The efficient movement of nuclear medicine internationally, is particularly important to ensure that patients receive appropriate imaging and therapy.

 Permits issued this quarter: